 You can find out more about self-isolating here.

 How will I be contacted if I have been in contact with someone who has tested positive?

-If you have been in close contact with someone who has tested positive for coronavirus, you will be contacted by the NHS test and trace service by text message, email or phone.
+If you've been in close contact with someone who has tested positive for coronavirus, you'll be contacted by the NHS Test and Trace service by text message, email or phone.

-They will not disclose the identity of the person you have come in contact with and you will not be asked to provide details of people you have been in contact with, as you have not tested positive or developed symptoms at this stage.
-You will be provided with advice and guidance on how to self-isolate and what symptoms you should look out for.
+You won't be asked to provide details of people you have been in contact with, as you haven't tested positive or developed symptoms at this stage.
+You'll be provided with advice and guidance on how to self-isolate and what symptoms you should look out for.